-A Paleo-type diet is often recommended for myriad health issues including depression, ADHD, autism, chronic pain and autoimmune disease.
-The simplistic definition of this strategy is to remove grains, dairy and legumes and focus instead on meat, seafood, fruit, vegetables, nuts and seeds.
+A Paleo-type diet is often recommended for myriad health issues including depression, ADHD, , Autism chronic pain and autoimmune disease.
+The simplest definition of this diet strategy is to remove grains, dairy and legumes and focus instead on meat, seafood, fruit, vegetables, nuts and seeds.

-The number one concern I hear cautioning parents against trying Paleo with their kids is the risk of nutritional deficiency.
+The number one concern I hear from parents about Paleo is the risk of nutritional deficiency.

 Kids are in a rapid state of growth and require massive amounts of nutrients and energy in steady supply.
-It’s a valid concern… if you don’t know what you’re doing.
+Nutritional deficiency is certainly a potential with Paleo so I've outlined below how to avoid it.

-Here’s where that concern comes from: most people think of Paleo as an elimination approach – we are removing foods.
-Period.
+Most people think of Paleo as an elimination approach – we are removing foods, period.
 When you take that approach you open yourself up to nutritional deficiency.

-The nutrients I am most concerned about when people take out grain, dairy and legumes are: Fibre, Folate, B12, B6, Calcium.
+There are five nutrients I am most concerned about when people take out grain, dairy and legumes: Fibre, Folate, B12, B6, Calcium.

-I highlight these nutrients because the Paleo no-no’s (like grains, legumes and dairy) are handy sources, and they are nutrients which are critical for neurological health and development – the very things I’m trying to help parents improve.
+I highlight these nutrients because the Paleo no-no’s (like grains, legumes and dairy) are handy sources.
+They are also critical for neurological health and development – the very things I’m trying to help parents improve.

 Find Fibre In: